librity/ft_netwhat/README.md

 ### Network and Broadcast IPs

-Network always ends with a 0.
+The Network IP address always ends with a 0.
-The broadcast address is the last adressable IP.
+The Broadcast IP address is always the last IP in the subnet.
-Any package sent to the broadcast address is received by all hosts in the network.
+Any package sent to the broadcast address relayed to all hosts in the subnet.

 ### DNS

-It's a program running on a server somewhere that tells you which IP belongs to `google.com`:
+It's a program running on a server somewhere that tells you which IP belongs to `google.com`.
+You can talk to those servers with `nslookup`:

 ```bash
 $ nslookup google.com